artsy/artsy.github.io/_posts/2018-11-18-conditional-types-in-typescript.markdown

 }
 ```

-Here we create a generic type variable for the `text` parameter: `T`.
-It is constrained to be something that
+Here we've introduced a type variable `T` for the `text` parameter.
+We can then use `T` as part of a conditional
-extends `string | null`.
-Then we use `T` as part of a conditional return type: `T extends string ? string : null`.
+return type: `T extends string ? string : null`.
+You probably noticed that this looks just like a ternary
-You probably noticed that this looks just like a ternary expression!
-Indeed, it's doing the same kind of thing, but
-within the type system at compile time.
+expression!
+Indeed, it's doing the same kind of thing, but within the type system at compile time.

 And that takes care of all our use cases: